 The higher the license, the more employee accounts you can create (members with access to the admin interface), and the lower the fees on each transaction.

-Shopify is perfectly suited for beginners who do not want to take care of all the technical aspects of their online store (security, maintenance, hosting, updates, etc.).
+Shopify is perfectly suited to beginners who don’t want to take care of all the technical aspects of their online store (security, maintenance, hosting, updates, etc.).
 It is therefore a reliable alternative to WooCommerce.

 On the other hand, despite these strengths, Shopify does not offer as many customization options as WooCommerce, and is not as flexible.
 If you want to have full control over your online store, WooCommerce will be more suitable (provided you have some technical background).